Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Abstract

 \section{Abstract}

-\linenumbers The three Advanced Virgo and LIGO gravitational wave detectors participated to the third observing run (O3) between 1~April~2019 15:00~UTC and 27~March~2020 17:00~UTC, leading to weekly detections of gravitational waves.
+The three Advanced Virgo and LIGO gravitational wave detectors participated to the third observing run (O3) between 1~April~2019 15:00~UTC and 27~March~2020 17:00~UTC, leading to \dv{several gravitational wave detections per month}.
 This paper describes the Advanced Virgo detector calibration and the reconstruction of the detector strain $h(t)$ during~O3, as well as the estimation of the associated uncertainties.
 For the first time, the photon calibration technique as been used as reference for Virgo calibration, which allowed to cross-calibrate the strain amplitude of the Virgo and LIGO detectors.
 The previous reference, so-called free swinging Michelson technique, has still been used but as an independent cross-check. $h(t)$~reconstruction and noise subtraction were processed online, with good enough quality to prevent the need for offline reprocessing, except for the two last weeks of September~2019.
-The uncertainties for the reconstructed $h(t)$~strain, estimated in this paper, are frequency independent: 5\%~in amplitude, 35~mrad in phase and 10~$\upmu$s\ in timing, with the exception of larger uncertainties around 50~Hz.
+The uncertainties for the reconstructed $h(t)$~strain, estimated in this paper \dv{in a 20-2000~Hz frequency band}, are frequency independent: 5\%~in amplitude, 35~mrad in phase and 10~\mus\ in timing, with the exception of larger uncertainties around 50~Hz.